 CRITICAL PUSH: Sigrún models hit hard.
 Whenever one confirms a critical hit on a smaller creature, it may make a free combat maneuver check to push back its target.
-If successful, it pushes the target back 10 ft.
+If successful, it pushes the target back 10 feet.

 CLOCKWORK POINTS: Sigrún models were built primarily for combat and defense.
-They receive only 2 clockwork points (CPs) for additional customizations, plus an additional 1 CP at 4th level and every 4 levels thereafter.
+They receive only 4 clockwork points (CPs) for additional customizations.